University of Arkansas

 Express Yourself

-This group provides a virtual space for students to use creative means to explore their thoughts, feelings, and experiences.
+This group provides a space for students to use creative means to explore their thoughts, feelings, and experiences.

 The goal of this group is to give you a safe and welcoming space to take a break from the stress and engage your creative side through a variety of creative mediums.